Resources > How to read your solar contract

 Lease: a method of renting solar panels, rather than buying and owning them.
 You pay a monthly fee to a solar company for the use of the panels and the electricity they generate.
 See the Solar Energy Energy Industries Association’s sample disclosures.

 Loan financing: Borrowing money to pay for solar panels for your home.
 You take out a loan from a bank or a solar financing company to cover the upfront cost of purchasing and installing the solar panels.
+For more information on financing, visit our pages on Solar financing basics and Financing your new solar panels.

 Common Addendum Terms